redhat-nfvpe/koko/README.md

 # Get Releases
 See [releases page](https://github.com/redhat-nfvpe/koko/releases).

+# Build Requirements
+- golang 1.7 or later

 # Build

 `koko` is written in go, so following commands makes `koko` single binary.
 Build and put it in your container host.